-Undergraduate Certificate in Applied Ethics and Professional Responsibility
+Applied Ethics and Professional Responsibility (Undergraduate Certificate)

 The public is increasingly concerned with matters of ethics in the everyday conduct of professional life.
 Both as a society and as members of professional communities, individuals are measuring their and others' actions in accordance with ethical norms.
-Ethical engagement demands that actors be able to articulate and justify not only their actions, but also the process of decision-making behind those actions and its guiding framework.
+Ethical engagement demands that actors be able to articulate and justify not only their actions, but also the process of decision making behind those actions and its guiding framework.

 The Undergraduate Certificate in Applied Ethics and Professional Responsibility includes a core in ethics and philosophy that offers a foundation on which students build their understanding of professional responsibilities in their chosen fields.
 Students learn to support and defend their own ethical positions and to judge the adequacy of others' claims.
 They gain insight into our understanding of right and wrong as well as into judgments about matters of social justice and human rights, and will be prepared as members of their professional communities to both follow and define ethical guidelines and codes of conduct.
 Completing the certificate enhances a student's candidacy for positions in business by signaling to potential employers an appreciation for the complexities of professional life.
-It also provides students with essential leadership tools, thereby accelerating their progress beyond the entry-level to decision-making positions.
+It also provides students with essential leadership tools, thereby accelerating their progress beyond the entry level to decision-making positions.

 Admission to the Program

-- MGMT-201 Global Corporate Citizenship (3)
+- MGMT-201 Global Corporate Citizenship FA3 (3) 3

-- PHIL-220 Moral Philosophy (3)
+- PHIL-220 Moral Philosophy FA2 (3) 3

-- PHIL-240 Ethics in the Professions (3)
+- PHIL-240 Ethics in the Professions FA4 (3) 3

-- 9 credit hours of the following:
+Complete 9 credit hours from the following:

-- KSB-456 Management Communications for Social Responsibility (3)
+- KSB-456 Management Communications for Social Responsibility (3) 3

-- MGMT-360 Nonprofit and Social Entrepreneurship (3)
+- MGMT-360 Nonprofit and Social Entrepreneurship (3) 3

-- MGMT-391 approved Internship in Management (1-6) or PHIL-391 approved Internship in Philosophy (1-6)
+- MGMT-391 Internship in Management (1-6) 1-6 (approved by advisor)

-- PHIL-525 Seminar in Modern Moral Problems (3)
+- PHIL-425 Seminar on Modern Moral Problems (3) 3

-- other approved courses in business, management, or philosophy at the 300-level or above
+- other approved courses in business, management, or philosophy at or above the 300-level